jcflorendo696/experience_japan/README.md

 - JavaScript ES6
 - PHP / Laravel 6 / Laravel Blade
 - Bootstrap
-- FourSquare API
+- FourSquare Venues API
-- OpenWeather API
+- OpenWeather 3-Hour Interval API

+The front-end files are separated via the blade templates to make it modular and easier to maintain in the future.
+As for the API we communicated with it via fetch Vanilla JS and the DOM Manipulation was made with jQuery to assemble the UI parts of the application.